verbio-technologies/rust-verbio-speech-center/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -a, --audio <audio>              Audio to use for the recognision -g, --grammar <grammar>          Path to the grammar file to use for the recognision -l, --language <language>        Language to use for the recognision [default: en-US] -t, --token-file <token-file>    Path to the token file -T, --topic <topic>              Topic to use for the recognision.
-Must be GENERIC | BANKING | TELCO -u, --url <url>                  URL of the server [default: https://speechcenter.verbio.com:2424]
+    -a, --audio <audio>              Path to a .wav audio in 8kHz and PCM16 encoding to use for the recognition -g, --grammar <grammar>          Path to the ABNF grammar file to use for the recognition -l, --language <language>        Language to use for the recognition [default: en-US] -t, --token-file <token-file>    Path to the authentication token file -T, --topic <topic>              Topic to use for the recognition.
+Must be GENERIC | BANKING | TELCO -u, --url <url>                  The URL of the host or server trying to reach [default: https://speechcenter.verbio.com:2424]
 ```

 An example execution could be: